 Lake Baikal

-Lake Baikal is the largest freshwater lake in the world with an average depth of 744.4 m (2,442 ft) and contains roughly 20 percent of the world´s surface fresh water.
-The body of water is also known as the “Baikal Sea” and the "Pearl of Siberia".
-At 1,642 meters (5,390 ft) Lake Baikal is the deepest, and among the clearest lakes in the world.
-At more than 25 million years old, Baikal is also the world´s oldest lake.
-Baikal is home to more than 1,700 species of plants and animals, two thirds of which can be found nowhere else in the world and was declared a UNESCO World Heritage Site in 1996.
+Lake Baikal is the largest freshwater lake in the world with an average depth of 744.4 m and contains roughly 20 percent of the world’s surface fresh water.
+The body of water is also known as the “Baikal Sea” and the "Pearl of Siberia" as it curves for nearly 400miles through South Eastern Siberia.
+Lake Baikal is the deepest lake in the world, clearest lake in the world and oldest lake in the world, at more than 25million years old.
+Baikal is home to more than 1,700 species of plants and animals, two thirds of which can be found nowhere else in the world.
+The lake was declared a UNESCO World Heritage Site in 1996.
 It is also home to the Buryat people who follow the Tibetan Buddhist religion and reside on the eastern side of the lake rearing goat, camel, cattle and sheep.

 Khoboy Cape